 1 Feb 2022 Portfolio – Diptych

-Up to two entries, each entry being one diptych.
+Up to three entries, each entry being one diptych.

 Each diptych to be made of one jpeg sRGB file made up of two photos.
 These two photos being your diptych.